Logo

 Burt Reynolds returned to the stage, appearing in The Rainmaker at the Arlington.

-Burt Reynolds was meant to reunite with Boorman in Zardoz, but fell ill and was replaced by Sean Connery.
+Burt Reynolds meant to reunite with Boorman in Zardoz, but fell ill and was replaced by Sean Connery.

-Burt Reynolds made a sports comedy with Robert Aldrich, The Longest Yard which was popular.
+Burt Reynolds made a sports comedy with Robert Aldrich, The Longest Yard, which was popular.

 Burt Reynolds made his directorial debut in 1976 with Gator, the sequel to White Lightning, written by Norton.